Haileybury is a small, self-contained campus, located in the village of Hertford Heath - a very safe environment for young people.

 Part of our responsibility for the safety of each student involves ensuring that every student is treated well and fairly by everyone else attending or connected with the school.

-If you damage any property, you will be asked to pay for the repair before you leave.
-We require a damages deposit of £20 from you on arrival.
-This will be returned at the end of the course if there is no damage.
+We require a £30/40 euro damage deposit from you on arrival.
+This will be returned at the end of the course if no damage has been done.

 ISC is accredited by the British Council and is inspected regularly.
 The BC Accreditation Scheme assesses the standards of management, resources and premises, teaching and welfare.
 Accredited organisations have to meet the overall standard in each aspect of what they offer.